openepistemic/academic-integrity-adp/Academic_Integrity_Beyond_Audit_EN_1_1_0.md

 ### 4.1 From index to profile

-In earlier formulations, the Audit Dependency Index (ADI) was presented as if it were, or could soon become, a numerical measure.
-In its current stage of development, it is more accurate and methodologically sound to treat it as a qualitative profiling heuristic rather than a validated scalar index.
+One might initially conceive of audit dependency as a numerical index—a single score capturing how much an institution relies on external verification.
+In practice, this proves too reductive.
+It is more accurate and methodologically sound to treat audit dependency as a qualitative profiling heuristic rather than a scalar index.
 For this reason, this article uses the term Audit Dependency Profile (ADP).

 An ADP describes how strongly a local configuration of regimes relies on externalized audit mechanisms to maintain integrity-relevant behavior.
 It does not produce a single numerical score but a structured description of how dependence on audit is distributed across regimes.